DmitryBerdnikov/knowledge-base/typescript/README.md

 const COUNTRY_KEY = 'country';

 if (typeof query[COUNTRY_KEY] === 'string') {
-    // There is an error in 4.6 and below, because it's still a string, or a string[] const queryCountry: string = query[COUNTRY_KEY];
+    // There is an error below 4.7, because it's still a string, or a string[] const queryCountry: string = query[COUNTRY_KEY];
 }
 ```